elpython/elpython-meta/README.md

 any bugs that had been fixed in CPython, but the fix hadn't been backported due to backwards compatibility concerns that were deemed acceptable for CPython, but not for EL Python.

-This means that for projects which already promptly drop support for older CPython versions as new feature releases become available, or when a given maintenance branch is no longer receiving security updates, EL Python would have no impact on the typical testing matrix.
+This means that for projects which already promptly drop support for older CPython versions when new feature releases become available, or when a given maintenance branch is no longer receiving security updates, EL Python would have no impact on the typical testing matrix.

 Where EL Python may potentially becoming an interesting testing target for Python community projects